In this guide we’ll explore some of the most common CAD formats and which you should choose for CNC Machining

 CAD or Computer Aided Design is the process of creating 2D or 3D models of parts of products, typically for engineering purposes.
 There are many CAD software packages and file formats available, but which file format should you use if you’re looking to produce CAD files for CNC Machining?
-In this guide we’ll explore some of the most common CAD formats and which you should choose.
+In this guide, we’ll explore some of the most common CAD formats and which you should choose.

 What are the best CNC machine file formats?

 When looking to manufacture parts using Computer Aided Manufacturing (CAM), there are two file types that are best suited for the job, these are STEP and IGES format.
 The factory can use these file formats to generate a 3D CNC file using a CAM program.
-The CNC file will often be in format called ‘G Code’ which is used to control the movements of the CNC Mill.
+The CNC file will often be in a format called ‘G Code’ which is used to control the movements of the CNC Mill.

 STEP format, sometimes called STP format stands for ‘Standard for the Exchange of Product Data’.
 It is commonly regarded as the best file format to share your 3D models because it is a neutral file format - it is not owned by a particular CAD software vendor.
 The vast majority of CAD packages can import and export to STEP format and the standard is regularly updated, most recently in 2016.
 When sending your CAD to an external party, always try to include a STEP file.